F-Stack/f-stack/dpdk/doc/guides/howto/virtio_user_as_exceptional_path.rst

 * ``queues``

     Number of multi-queues.
-Each qeueue will be served by a kthread.
+Each queue will be served by a kthread.
 For example:

     .. code-block:: console